North Bay lenders prep for new small-business relief loans

 First in line: CDFIs

-The first group of loans may be submitted through “community financial institutions” on that Monday, according to the SBA.
+The first group of loans may have been submitted through “community financial institutions” on Monday, according to the SBA.
 These are defined as community development financial institutions, which are designed to promote economic vitality in distressed communities.
 CDFIs, which use SBA form 3507, receive a designation from the federal government that enables small businesses in low-income and minority-based communities to gain access to capital.

 The process runs through March 31.

-Note: Editor’s note: This story has been updated to reflect new effective dates for the PPP application period.